th-koeln-intia/ip-sprachassistent-team3/README.md

 Part of the expected end results include the user being able to switch on/off a lamp, set an alarm/timer, play music and receive information about the weather forecast.

-## To DO
-1. Update License with correct owner